mathe42/vite-plugin-comlink/README.md

 Use WebWorkers with comlink.

-This plugin removes the need to call `expose`, `wrap` from comlink and also you don't need to create the worker on your own.
+This plugin removes the need to call `expose`, `wrap` from comlink.
+This makes types and syntax a lot simpler as you basicly can "ignore" that you use comlink.

 ## Install